Professional writing: Style

 The reader's pre-existing knowledge remains an important focus for a professional document because it would affect the reader's ability to read the document.
 For example, a general audience with little knowledge of a document's subject would be unable to read it if it contained specific, technical jargon.
 A professional writer would then have to minimize the amount of technical jargon or define terms for the reader.

 Expectations of style and format are influential in the format and development of a professional document.
 Precedents created by earlier documents of the same genre of a professional writer's work heavily influence how the reader of their document will judge the credibility of both the writer and document.
 Documents belonging to a specific genre are expected to be written in a way that adheres to a format and style that defines that genre.
 If a professional writer were to produce a document that does not adhere to the precedence style, they and the document would lose credibility.

 Regarding business and professional writing, the relationship between writer and reader is key.
 The familiarity between the two influences the language used.
 For example, an employee might write more informally via email to a coworker of the same hierarchical level than they would write via email to their employer.

 Uses

 Communication

-There is, particularly in business, a need for concise and unambiguous communication with colleagues, suppliers, clients, and the general public.
-Professional writing forestalls inattentiveness and criticism.
+Particularly in business, there's a need for concise and unambiguous communication with colleagues, suppliers, clients, and the general public.
+As there can be misunderstanding that arise for differences in language, culture context, and professional convention.
+For example those that work across national boundaries must be attentive to how language, visual presentation, and document structure carry different meaning for different audiences.